etrusci-org/skyrecorder/README.md

 # skyrecorder

-This is the continuation of my skyrecorder project that was put on ice in 2019.
+This is the continuation of what was put on ice in 2019.
+Everything was redone from scratch.

-Work in progress.
+The main purpose is to record the sky and create monthly timelapses with as little work as possible.
+All\* I have to do is to copy the daily videos of the previous month, cut out the nights, speed up the scene, and upload it to the interwebs ;)

+\* = still need to delete old/unused files from time to time *(but i'll automate that too probably)*

+Checkout the [website](https://sky.etrusci.org) for the latest view and some more extra info.

+I'll extend this documentation soon with more technical information.

 <!--
 ## Hardware